-A few months ago I purchased Shuk, a cookbook about Israeli Home Cooking, and it's quickly becoming one of my favorite cookbooks largely because of the salad recipes.
+A few months ago I purchased Shuk, a cookbook about Israeli Home Cooking, and it's quickly becoming one of my favorite cookbooks.

-The entire book has a strong emphasis on fresh, seasonal fruits and vegetables, and whole foods.
+The entire book has a strong emphasis on whole foods, and especially fresh, seasonal fruits and vegetables.
 (A "Shuk" is an Israeli marketplace with an overabundance of fresh produce.)
-It also contains a vast amount of information about Israeli cooking and culture that I'm finding enormously enjoyable.
+The book also contains a vast amount of information about Israeli cooking and culture that I'm finding enormously enjoyable.

-We might have fresh baked cookies on the counter, but we also have at least 2 or 3 salads in the refrigerator.
-If I were to compile a list of my all-time favorite dishes, it would include things like carnitas, short ribs, and spaghetti and meatballs.
-But, the majority of our meals in this house are meatless.
+We might have freshly baked cookies on the counter, but we also have at least 2 or 3 salads in the refrigerator.
+And, as much as I love carnitas, short ribs, and meatballs in marinara, the majority of the meals in this house are meatless and plant-based.

-Many of my poorer food choices are the direct result of hungrily searching around the kitchen for something to eat right now and not having ready-to-go healthy choices at hand.
-So, twice a week, I do my best to chop some veggies and toss them together into a big salad that can be kept in the refrigerator for a few days and dished out as needed.
+So twice a week, I do my best to chop some veggies and toss them together into a big salad that can be kept in the refrigerator for a few days and dished out as needed.
+Besides Israeli Salad, the other salad you're most likely to find in our refrigerator is this Vegan Pearl Couscous Salad.

 But, the most important commandment to eating more veggies on the regular?